Zones of Regulation

 - identifying strengths and weaknesses

 Engagement, Approach, Support

-The avatars are cool and the graphics almost look 3-D. Kids will be engaged and enjoy the scenes, but it is the same scene with little variety.
+The avatars are cool, and the graphics almost look 3-D. Kids will be engaged and enjoy the scenes, but it's the same scene with only a little variety.

 Kids need to have used the Zone Curriculum or read the book to really understand the app.
-Feedback is immediate, but kids don't get an explanation of why their answer was correct or incorrect.
+Feedback is immediate.

 What's it about?

 Kids select and name an avatar.
 After identifying hot spots on the path, kids will learn the four zones of emotions.
 As they play and answer questions correctly, they earn tokens that they can then turn in for items and honors.
 The questions begin as simply learning and progress to deeper levels of understanding emotions and how behavior impacts others.

 ZONES OF REGULATION helps kids identify and understand emotions and specific scenarios that cause those emotions.
 Kids who struggle in social situations can benefit.
 The app has great graphics with well-done 3-D effects.
 To get the most out of the app, families will need to use it with the associated curriculum or book, although kids will need to have strong reading and comprehension skills to use it independently.
 Otherwise, it's best used cooperatively with an adult.